synw/django-alapage/README.md

 }
   ```

-If you plan to code html manualy more than in the wysywig editor set a `ALAPAGE_CODE_MODE=True` setting.
-This put in front the code editor and collapses the wysywig editor.

 Options
 --------------

-To enable django-reversion use the setting `ALAPAGE_USE_REVERSION = True`
+To enable reversion use the setting `ALAPAGE_USE_REVERSION = True`

 To enable the slideshows use the setting `ALAPAGE_USE_JSSOR = True`

 To enable the presentations use the setting `ALAPAGE_USE_ZONGO = True`

+If you plan to code html manualy more than in the wysywig editor set a `ALAPAGE_CODE_MODE=True` setting.
+This will put the code editor in front and collapse the wysywig editor.

+Theming option : use the setting `ALAPAGE_USE_THEMES = True` : [documented here](https://raw.github.com/synw/django-alapage/master/docs/themes/README.md)

+To choose a root base template with a different name than the default `base.html` set `ALAPAGE_BASE_TEMPLATE_PATH='my_base_template.html'`

 Todo
 --------------